Features of Parsley

 Essential Oil of Parsley

 The plant of Parsley contains an essential oil which is responsible for the characteristic aroma and flavour.
 The oil is recovered by steam distillation and is used primarily for flavouring food products.
 Commercial Parsley oil is distilled either from the aerial parts of the herb bearing immature fruits (herb oil, yield about 0.25 percent) or from the mature fruits (fruit oil, yield up to 7 percent).
 The herb oil possesses a superior aroma and is more esteemed than the fruit oil.
 There is considerable difference in the physico-chemical characteristics of the herb and the seed oil.

 Uses of Parsley

-Parsley has many uses.
 The fruit oil of Parsley contains apiol (parsley camphor) and alpha-pinene, with small amounts of aldehydes, myristin, ketones and phenols.
-The fruit yield about 20 percent of greenish fatty oil with a peculiar odour and disagreeable sharp flavour.
+The fruit yields about 20 percent of greenish fatty oil with a peculiar odour and disagreeable sharp flavour.
 The oil has a high content of Petroselinic acid (up to 76 percent).
 It can be tried for a number of industrial purposes, such as making of synthetic rubber, plastics, protective coatings and lubricating oil additives.
-Besides, leaves of this herb are also useful.
-Parsley has medicinal benefits as well.
+Besides, leaves of this herb are also useful for medicinal benefits.

 Parsley has several culinary uses as well.
 Curly parsley is usually utilised as a garnish.
 Green parsley is generally used as a garnish on rice dishes, potato dishes, on fried chicken, fish, lamb, goose, meat, steaks or vegetable stews.
-However, parsley should not be consumed in excess as large amounts can have uterotonic effects on the consumer.
+However, parsley should not be consumed in large amounts, because it may have uterotonic effects on the consumer.